-Business Sustainability & On-Farm

-of On-Farm Excellence.
+Business Sustainability & On-Farm Excellence Teams: Led by the Director of On-Farm Excellence.
 Business Sustainability & Corporate Affairs, the sustainability team implements and advances the company's sustainability initiatives.
 This includes managing climate-related risks, developing and executing sustainability strategies, and setting measurable targets.
 The team ensures compliance with environmental regulations and promotes a culture of sustainability.
 They collaborate with stakeholders to drive continuous improvement in environmental stewardship and corporate social responsibility.
 The On-Farm Excellence Team focuses on Synlait's farmer supplier base, ensuring competitiveness and accelerating environmental and greenhouse gas reduction targets.
 A key feature is the Lead with PrideTM program, run with farmer suppliers.